GeorgeScriptt/Vehicle-Price-Prediction/README.md

 * transmission: Predominantly automatic, especially 8-speed automatic.
 * drivetrain: All-wheel drive is the most common configuration.
 * color: High variety in both exterior (263 unique) and interior (91 unique) colors; "Bright White Clearcoat" and "Black" are most frequent.

+# Data Cleaning
+A thorough data cleaning process was performed to ensure data quality and consistency before analysis.
+The key steps are outlined below:
+## Duplicate Removal
+* 24 duplicate rows were identified and removed based on identical values across all columns.
+* This reduced the dataset size from 1,002 to 978 unique entries.
+## Handling Missing Values
+* Cylinders column had approximately 10% missing values, the highest among all features.
+* All other columns with missing data had 5% and less missing values.
+Missing values in numeric columns were imputed using the mean of each of the columns.
+This approach maintains the overall distribution while preventing data loss.
+Missing values in categorical columns were imputed with the mode(most frequent) of each of the column which helps preserve the dominant class in each category.